MuleSoft-AI-Chain-Project/mulesoft-ai-chain-connector/README.md

 ### Installation

-To use this connector, add the following dependency to your application's `pom.xml`:
+To use this connector, add the following dependency to your application's `pom.xml` as follows:

 ```xml
 <dependency>